opentomb/OpenTomb/ENGINE.md

-# Source Directories
+# Source Folders

 - `extern`
-    Contains built-in libraries:
+    Contains all built-in libraries:
-    - `al` - OpenAL 1.16 (or 1.17, needs confirmation) modified: used custom SDL2 backend; AL build-in library works on Windows and MacOS, but under Linux native AL library are required;
+    - `al` - OpenAL 1.16 (or 1.17, needs confirmation) Changes: Uses custom SDL2 backend; AL built-in library works on Windows and MacOS.
+However, Linux is not supported thus it is important when building under Linux, native AL library are used instead.
-    - `bullet` 2.83 - no changes;
+    - `bullet` 2.83 - No changes.
-    - `freetype2` - no changes;
+    - `freetype2` - No changes.
-    - `ogg` - no changes, configured for build under Windows, under other platforms native libs are required;
+    - `ogg` - No changes, configured for build under Windows by default.
+Under other platforms, their native libs are required.

 - `src`
     Contains engine code:
-    - `core` - low-level code:
+    - `core` - Low-level code:
-         - `vmath` - base vector and quaternion mathematics, matrices 4x4, splines;
+         - `vmath` - Base vector, Quaternion, Matrix 4x4 and spline mathematics.
-         - `polygon` - base polygon structure;
+         - `polygon` - Base polygon structure.
-         - `obb` - oriented bounding box module;
+         - `obb` - Oriented bounding box module (OBB).
-         - `utf8_32` - ut8 - 32 string manipulation functions;
+         - `utf8_32` - UT8 - 32 string manipulation functions.
-         - `console` - console implementation (allows UTF-8 string inputting);
+         - `console` - Console implementation (allows reading UTF-8 strings inputted into the console window).
-         - `gl_utils` - contains OpenGL functions pointers and base shader loading functions; module uses only `SDL_opengl` and `SDL_GL_GetProcAdress(...)`, so use ONLY `gl_ulils.h` as `gl` header and only qgl\* functions;
+         - `gl_utils` - Contains OpenGL function pointers and base shader loading functions; module only makes use of `SDL_opengl` and `SDL_GL_GetProcAdress(...)`.
+It is important that ONLY `gl_ulils.h` as `gl` header is used.
+Also, only use qgl\* functions for interaction with the OpenGL API.
-         - `gl_font` - here implements true type font rendering in OpenGL context (works with UTF-8 strings);
+         - `gl_font` - Contains implementation of rendering for True Type Font lib within an OpenGL context. (works with UTF-8 strings).
-         - `redblack` - red-black tree for built-in data storage;
+         - `redblack` - Red-black tree for built-in data storage.
-         - `system` - basic debug print and error functions, file found function and screenshot making function;
+         - `system` - Contains basic debug print, error functions, check if file exists function and take screenshot function.
     - `notes`:
-         - \* - for files manipulation use `SDL_rwops` module, it works everywhere SDL works;
+         - \* - For file I/O operations.
+It is important to use `SDL_rwops`.
+This is part of SDL, works everywhere and is suggested to maintain continuity.

-    - `vt` - external trosettastone Tomb Raider resource loader project, rewritten and updated :-)
+    - `vt` - External trosettastone Tomb Raider resource loader project, rewritten and updated :-)

-    - `render` - here is sources for scene rendering;
+    - `render` - Contains the source for scene rendering.
-         - `bordered_texture_atlas`, `bsp_tree_2d` - [Cochrane](https://github.com/Cochrane)'s module for storing many original textures in single one;
+         - `bordered_texture_atlas`, `bsp_tree_2d` - [Cochrane](https://github.com/Cochrane)'s module for storing many original textures in a single one.
-         - `bsp_tree` - module for transparent polygons sorting (BSP tree creation module, uses internal memory management);
+         - `bsp_tree` - Module for transparent polygon sorting (BSP tree creation module, uses internal memory management).
-         - `camera` - structure with camera parameters, matrices + camera manipulation functions;
+         - `camera` - Structure with camera related fields, matrices + camera manipulation functions.
-         - `frustum` - special module for rooms and object visibility calculation by portal/frustum intersections (uses internal memory management);
+         - `frustum` - Special module for rooms and object visibility calculation.
+This is done via portal/frustum intersections (uses internal memory management).
-         - `shader_description`, shader_manager - module for shaders manipulations;
+         - `shader_description`, shader_manager - Module for shader object creation/application.
-         - `render` - the main scene rendering module, working in two steps: 1: generates rendering list by the camera, 2: render previously generated list; here implemented debug rendering;
+         - `render` - The main scene rendering module, works in two stages: 1: Generates room rendering list based on the camera.
+2: render previously generated list, only used during debug rendering.

-    - `script` - contains LUA script functions;
+    - `script` - Contains LUA script functions.
-         - `script` - engine constants loading to LUA, parsers functions, system functions;
+         - `script` - Engine constants loading to LUA, parsers functions, system functions.
-         - `script_audio` - audio config parsing, audio starting / stopping / state getting;
+         - `script_audio` - Audio config file parsing, audio starting,  stopping and state retrieval.
-         - `script_character` - character parameters manipulation, inventory functions;
+         - `script_character` - Character parameter manipulation and inventory related functions.
-         - `script_entity` - physics, positioning, flags, states manipulation;
+         - `script_entity` - Physics, positioning, flags state manipulation.
-         - `script_skeletal_model` - animation control system;
+         - `script_skeletal_model` - Animation control system.
-         - `script_world` - spawning objects, levels transition, level configuration functions, objects / effects generation;
+         - `script_world` - Spawning objects, level transitions, level configuration functions, objects and effects generation.

-    - `anim_state_control` - only Lara's state control controller module;
+    - `anim_state_control` - Only Lara's state control control module.
-    - `audio` - AL audio sources and soundtrack manipulation and a storage module;
+    - `audio` - AL audio sources, soundtrack manipulation and a storage module.
-    - `character_controller` - controls moving in different conditions (on floor, free fall, underwater, on water, climbing a.t.c...); + contains helpers functions and weapon state control functions;
+    - `character_controller` - Manages controls for the character under different state conditions i.e whilst (on floor, free fall, underwater, on water or climbing etc.).
+Also, helper functions and weapon state control functions are included.
-    - `controls` - parses input and updates engine control state structure;
+    - `controls` - Parses input from SDL and updates engine input control state structure.
-    - `engine` - contains main loop function, SDL event handlers, and debug output functions;
+    - `engine` - Contains main loop function, SDL event handlers, and debug output functions.
-    - `entity` - main in-game object type structure and manipulation functions; contains frame updates functions, callback callers, physics state updaters/checkers functions;
+    - `entity` - Main in-game object type structure and manipulation functions.
+Contains frame update functions, callback callers, physics state updater/checker functions.
-    - `game` - contains main game frame function; also contains save / load functions, low-level game effects (flyby camera, look at control, load screen updater...);
+    - `game` - Contains main game frame function.
+Also contains save/load functions and low-level game effects (flyby camera, look at control, load screen updater).
-    - `gameflow` - contains levels loading order control functions and allows to get load screen info;
+    - `gameflow` - Contains the base module for interfacing with external LUA "gameflow" scripts.
+This module is responsible for tracking secrets and transitioning between different game states (i.e play FMV, play level etc) or setting special game/level specific parameters.
-    - `gui` - renders all debug strings, bars, load screen, inventory menu;
+    - `gui` - Renders all debug strings, bars, load screen and the inventory menu.
-    - `image` - layer module for reading pcx and png and saving png images; bpp = 24 or 32 only (RGB or RGBA only);
+    - `image` - Layer module for reading pcx, png and saving png images. bpp = 24 or 32 only (RGB or RGBA only).
-    - `inventory` - only item structure and simplest add/remove item functions;
+    - `inventory` - Contains the item structure and simple add/remove item from inventory functions.
-    - `main_SDL` - only main function and engine start (+ todo list in comment);
+    - `main_SDL` - Only main function and engine start (+ todo list in comment).
-    - `mesh` - base item for rendering, contains vertices and VBO;
+    - `mesh` - Base item for rendering, contains vertices and VBO.
-    - `physics` - contains abstract engine interface for working with physics - use it only in engine code! here ray/sphere test functions, multi-mesh models for skeletal models;
+    - `physics` - Contains abstract engine interface for working with physics.
+It is important to use it only within the engine code!
+Here ray/sphere test functions, multi-mesh models for skeletal models.
-    - `physics_bullet` - stores all engine physics geometry; contains all physics code implementation with bullet library; creates own physics geometry from level resources;
+    - `physics_bullet` - Stores all engine physics geometry.
+Contains all physics code implementation with bullet library, creates own physics geometry from level resources.
-    - `resource` - simple layer for conversion level data from VT format to engine format; here are floor data to collision geometry parser;
+    - `resource` - Simple layer for converting level data from VT format to a format this engine supports.
+There is also a floor data to collision geometry converter included.
-    - `room` - contains room structure and objects ownership manipulation (entity a contains in room c and moved to room d);
+    - `room` - Contains room structure and object ownership manipulation (entity is within in room c and moved to room d).
-    - `skeletal_model` - contains base model animation representation structures, and in-game usage unique skeletal model structure; implemented smoothed skeletal model update algorithm, multi animation system algorithm and multi-targeting bone mutators algorithm (head tracking, weapons targeting);
+    - `skeletal_model` - Contains base model, animation representation structures for in-game usage.
+A unique skeletal model structure is implemented with a smooth skeletal model update algorithm.
+Multi-animation system algorithm, multi-targeting bone mutators algorithm (head tracking, weapons targeting).
-    - `trigger` - here is the main (in-game) sector trigger handler/parser and objects functions caller;
+    - `trigger` - Here is the main (in-game) sector trigger handler/parser and object functions caller.
-    - `world` - main level database storage (excluding sound): models, entities, rooms, meshes a.t.c. here are level loader/destructor and interface for accessing to rooms/entities by coordinates/ids;
+    - `world` - Main level database storage (excluding sound): models, entities, rooms, meshes etc. here are level loader/destructor and interface for accessing to rooms/entities by coordinates/ids;